 Tips to Help a Compulsive Liar

-Once you notice these compulsive lying signs often, you might consider talking it out with the person concerned and that might just be what he/she needs.
-If we're talking about children in particular, this might just be the best thing to do.
-The thinking process of children is still forming as they're growing up and this makes it easier for us to mold them in any way we want.
+The thinking process of children is still forming as they're growing up and this makes it easier for us to mold them in a right way.
 If you think your child is suffering from compulsive lying, you should tell him what the problem is and how it might affect him if it becomes a second nature.
 Show him/her the disadvantages of the same.